eelisl/topseli/README.md

-# Electricity Price Tracker & Sauna Time Recommender
+# Töpseli - Electricity Price Tracker & Sauna Time Recommender

 An application that fetches hourly electricity prices, recommends the best time for a sauna session, and tracks electricity usage.
 It consists of a NodeJS backend and a React frontend.